 You can read about our Action Plan, the Community strategy, our Vision and Objects and our most recent annual reports on this page.
-For a brief overview of WET’s activities over the last year see our one page summary – 2016 What do we do?.
+For a brief overview of WET’s activities over the last year see our summary – 2017 What do we do?

 The activities of the Waihora Ellesmere Trust are guided by our Action Plan, a living document, adopted by the Trustees in 2012.
 This Plan was developed to articulate WET’s role over the next ten years.
 It was adopted by the Trust in September 2012 and has been reviewed in 2015.
 Read the Action Plan here.